IDBI Bank Q4 net profit rises 64% to Rs 1,133 crore

-The lender's net interest income for the quarter came in at Rs 3,279.6 crore, up 35.3 percent from Rs 2,420.5 crore in the corresponding period last fiscal.
+Net interest income (NII) for the quarter came in at Rs 3,279.6 crore, up 35.3 percent from Rs 2,420.5 crore in the corresponding period last fiscal, IDBI Bank said in an exchange filing..

-The bank's capital adequacy ratio improved to 20.44 percent from 19.06 percent year-on-year and 20.14 percent sequentially.
-The capital adequacy ratio (CAR) is an indicator of how well a bank can meet its obligations.
+The bank's capital adequacy ratio (CAR) improved to 20.44 percent from 19.06 percent year-on-year and 20.14 percent sequentially.
+CAR is an indicator of how well a bank can meet its obligations.

 Provisions for the quarter jumped 26 percent sequentially and 47 percent year-on-year to Rs 983.63 crore.